kscottj/JavaWebGen/readme.markdown

 ```

 ##Code Generator

-Collection of Ant build script can generate a compled CRUD application including webforms clases based on a Torque XML file.
+Collection of Ant build script that can generate a compled CRUD application including webforms clases based on a Torque XML file.

+###Simplistic Config

+###XMLHelper

+Helps deal with XML DOM API.
+IMHO Java should provide somthing like this.

+###Simple embeded Web framework

+Servlet Filter will route traffic to correct WebController method based on the URI.
+Simple and initializes fast.
+I wrote this because Spring MVC takes too long to start in a cloud envirement that has dynamic instances.